RealSense Issues

 srcversion: 964E8D3335D17053B8EEDD2

-Likely, if you’re here, you have a recent kernel and the words RealSense do not appear, or appear in the second command next to an old kernel version.
-Something like:
+If you have a recent kernel and the words RealSense do not appear, or appear in the second command next to an old kernel version.
+For example:

 USERNAME@HOSTNAME:~$ uname -r